Francis Brinkley: Life in Japan

-In 1867 Captain Brinkley returned to Japan, never again to return home.
-Attached to the British-Japanese Legation, and still an officer in the Royal Artillery, he was assistant military attache to the Japanese Embassy.
-He resigned his commission in 1871 to take up the post of foreign advisor to the new Meiji government, and taught artillery techniques to the new Imperial Japanese Navy at the Naval Gunnery School.
+In 1867, Brinkley returned to Yokohama, Japan, never again to return home.
+Attached to the British-Japanese Legation and still an officer in the Royal Artillery, he was assistant military attache to the Japanese Embassy.
+He resigned his commission in 1871 to take up the post of foreign advisor to the new Meiji government and taught artillery techniques to the Imperial Japanese Navy at the Naval Gunnery School.
 He mastered the Japanese language soon after his arrival, and both spoke and wrote it well.

-In 1878 he was invited to teach mathematics at the Imperial College of Engineering, which later became part of Tokyo Imperial University, remaining in this post for two and a half years.
+In 1878, Brinkley was invited to teach mathematics at the Imperial College of Engineering, which later became part of Tokyo Imperial University, remaining in this post for two and a half years.

-In the same year he married Yasuko Tanaka, a daughter of a former samurai from the Mito clan.
+In 1878, media in Japan reported that Brinkley was married to Yasuko Tanaka, a daughter of a former samurai from the Mito clan.
+The Japanese government approved the marriage in March 1886.
 Interracial marriages could be registered under Japanese law from 1873.
-Brinkley sought but was refused permission by the British Legation to register his marriage in order that his wife would have undisputed claim to British nationality (she forfeited her Japanese nationality by marrying him).
-He fought this refusal and eventually succeeded by appealing to the British judiciary, with the help of some influential friends.
-They were the parents of two daughters and a son named Jack Ronald Brinkley (1887–1964).
+It was the first official English-Japanese cross-culturally married couple in Japan.
+The British Legation, however, rejected Brinkley's marriage due to concerns about Tanaka's nationality issue arising from the marriage.
+Brinkley fought the rejection and eventually succeeded by appealing to the British judiciary in February 1890.
+They were the parents of two sons and a daughter.
+One of his sons was named Jack Ronald Brinkley.

-In 1881 until his death he owned and edited the Japan Mail newspaper (later merged with the Japan Times), receiving financial support from the Japanese government and consequently maintaining a pro-Japanese stance.
-The newspaper was perhaps the most influential and widely read English language newspaper in the far East.